 Better Regulation & Cooperation

-The GRC promotes the use of government-to-government regulatory cooperation initiatives and the implementation of Good Regulatory Practices (GRPs) among foreign governments.
-These GRPs include commitments to transparency, collaboration between governments and stakeholders, and the use of risk- and science-based decision making, among others.
-The GRC also works to shape the international role and responsibility of U.S. regulators, while working with member companies to address regulatory challenges in specific sectors.
+We promote the use of government-to-government regulatory cooperation initiatives and the implementation of Good Regulatory Practices (GRPs) between foreign governments.
+GRPs include commitments to transparency, collaboration between governments and stakeholders, and the use of risk and science-based decision making.
+Also, we work to shape the international roles and responsibilities of U.S. regulators while working with member companies to address regulatory challenges in specific sectors.

 Competition Policy & Antitrust

 Competition policy and antitrust enforcement are essential to the competitive operation of markets.
-The GRC advocates that (1) Antitrust enforcement should be transparent, fair, predictable, reasonably stable over time, and consistent across jurisdictions (2) All antitrust investigations and enforcement decisions should be based on sound economic analysis (3) Governments should not use competition policy as an industrial policy tool to achieve protectionist goals that circumvent commitments to trade and open markets (4) Antitrust remedies should enhance consumer welfare and make sense in an interconnected world.
+We advocate that antitrust enforcement should be transparent, fair, predictable, reasonably stable over time, and consistent across jurisdictions.
+Further, we believe that all antitrust investigations and enforcement decisions should be based on sound economic analysis and that governments should not use competition policy as an industrial policy tool to achieve protectionist goals that circumvent commitments to trade and open markets.

 We advocate for an open climate for investment around the world.
 Policy priorities include: safeguards against inappropriate, market-distorting, government-led, or directed investment; national security reviews of investments that are conducted in a transparent, systematic, and expeditious manner, with a focus on strictly defined national security criteria; removal of inappropriate investment barriers on foreign ownership; and further development and advancement of U.S. bilateral investment treaties that include an investor-state dispute settlement mechanism.